scale-lab/DRiLLS/README.md

 Logic synthesis requires extensive tuning of the synthesis optimization flow where the quality of results (QoR) depends on the sequence of opti-mizations used.
 Efficient design space exploration ischallenging due to the exponential number of possible optimization  permutations.
 Therefore,  automating the optimization process is necessary.
 In this work, we propose a novel reinforcement learning-based methodology  that  navigates  the  optimization  space  without human intervention.
 We demonstrate the training of an Advantage Actor Critic (A2C) agent that seeks to minimize area subject to a timing constraint.
 Using the proposed framework, designs can be optimized autonomously with no-humans in-loop.

 ## Paper
-Access DRiLLS manuscript on [arXiv](https://arxiv.org/abs/1911.04021).
-The final version will be available in the proceedings of [ASP-DAC 2020](https://aspdac2020.github.io/aspdac20/).
+DRiLLS has been presented at ASP-DAC 2020 and the manuscript is available on [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9045559).
+A pre-print version is available on [arXiv](https://arxiv.org/abs/1911.04021).

 ## Setup
 DRiLLS requires `Python 3.6+`, `pip3` and `virtualenv` installed on the system.